TangentFoxy/os-setup/ReadMe.md

 - `prompt`: For packages that aren't directly *installing* something, a custom prompt can be used.
 Incompatible with `description`.
 - `priority`: Higher numbers go first.
 (Everything defaults to 0.)
 (I've been organizing these in part by how much I want different things, and how *slow* some things are.
 I prioritize faster and more important things.)
 - `notes`: Extra notes/warnings about the package. (`description` is only meant to have *what* it is.)
+- `binary`: If a `which` command can be run to verify installation, the name of the binary should be here.

 Functions that will be run (in the order shown here):
 - `prerequisites`: Package(s) required to be installed *before* this package.